vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 }
 ```

 What is a `Converter` or a `MapConverter`?
-A selector lets you pick fields from each record and place them in some sort of a structure.
-For example `selectValue` let's you pick a value of a field and store it as a scalar, `selectFields` let's you fetch an embedded associative array (subrecord if you wish) from each record, and `map` lets you create a new kay/value pair from values of two fields.
-The `Converter` is the context in which the API user needs to decide what to do with the selected subrecord.
+A selector allows you to pick fields from each record and place them in some sort of structure.
+For example, `selectValue` lets you pick a value of a field and store it as a scalar, `selectFields` lets you fetch an embedded associative array from each record, and map lets you create a new key/value pair from the values of two fields.
+The `Converter` is the context in which the API user must decide what to do with the selected subrecord.

 ```
 class Converter extends ProcessingContext